sipeed/MaixPy/docs/doc/en/README_MaixCAM2.md

 ### Connect to the Network

-For the first run, you need to connect to the network, as you will need it later to activate the device and use the IDE.
-If you don't have a router, you can use your phone to open a hotspot.
+The first setup needs internet access to activate the device, install the runtime, and connect development tools.
+You can use a phone hotspot if no router is available.

 Click `Settings` on the device and select `WiFi`.
 There are two ways to connect to the `WiFi` hotspot: